Taalai122/README/README.md

 # README
-Data Scientist
+Data Scientist \n
-Learning Python, C++ and Unreal Engine 5
+Learning Python, C++ and Unreal Engine 5 \n
-Originally from Kyrgyzstan, currently in Portugal
-In love with Gamedev
+Originally from Kyrgyzstan, currently in Portugal \n In love with Gamedev \n